SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 + Do you know many small businesses where you live?
   I’m afraid I know very little about small companies.
 It has something to do with brand awareness, you know.
 I’ve never heard of those companies’ names in the commercials.
 Maybe they’re startups and don’t have the hottest selling items, or the businesses specialize in something that I know nothing about.
 + Do you prefer buying things in big companies or small businesses?
   It depends.
-If I want to buy some expensive digital devices such as personal computer or mobile phone, I'll choose to buy from the big companies since the quality can be guaranteed.
+If I want to buy some expensive digital devices such as personal computer or mobile phone, I'll choose to buy from the big companies since the qualities can be guaranteed.
 And if I need to buy some clothes, I usually prefer the small companies because it's less likely for me to wear the same clothes as others.
 + Have you ever worked in small businesses?
-  No. I haven't finished my master's program and before going to companies to gain some internship work experience, I need to write my thesis first.
+  No. I haven't finished my master's program and before going to companies to gain some internship work experience, I need to write my thesis first which is the precondition for my graduation.
 + Have you ever thought about starting your own business?
   Well, it never *crossed my mind*.
 I mean, for the moment.
-Pioneering in the business needs courage because the owner has to bear risks.
+Pioneering in the business needs courage because the company leader has to bear risks of failures and liabilities.
 For me, I prefer to *work freelance*.
-In this way, I can balance my life and work better.
+In this way, I can balance my personal life and work much better.

 ### Doing sports